wigging/wigging.github.io/_notes/mac-setup.md

 Go to System Preferences -> Sharing and set the computer name.

+## Finder

+Go to Finder -> Preferences and configure preferences.

 ## iCloud

+If the new Mac is replacing an older Mac, then sign out of iCloud on the old Mac.

-Sign in to iCloud to sync bookmarks, email, etc.
+Sign in to iCloud on the new Mac to sync bookmarks, email, etc.

 Disable FaceTime by opening the app and signing out.